How long does 500 mg azithromycin stay in your system

 – The antibiotic may interact with anticoagulants, antiarrhythmics, and other medications metabolized through the liver, affecting their levels in the body.

-See also Azithromycin 25 mg
+See also Azithromycin nose bleeding

 – Combining azithromycin with certain drugs, such as digoxin or colchicine, can increase the risk of toxicity.